 If you are not vested when you reach normal retirement age (usually age 65), a special vesting rule applies.
 Under this rule, you are considered vested if you are an active participant at any time after age 65 (or if later, on the second anniversary of your first covered hour under the Plan).

-A year of vesting service is a calendar year when you work at least 500 hours of service.
+A year of vesting service is a calendar year when you earn at least 500 hours of service.

 If you are a seasonal employee working in the food processing industry, the minimum is 250 covered hours per calendar year.